stephenlee86/remodel/README.md

 To RUN
 ------
 The default filename that remodel takes as input is remodel_makefile.
 This 'Makefile' should be in the same folder as remodel.
-In order to compile the files, ensure that the labels/targets reflect the relative path to the file.
-For example, if the class files are inside test_cases folder and remodel is up one folder then following will be 'remodel_makefile':
+In order to compile the files using remodel, ensure that the labels/targets reflect the relative path to the dependency.
+For example, if the dependencies are inside test_cases folder and remodel is up one folder then following will be 'remodel_makefile':

 <code>
 DEFAULT <- test_cases/baz, test_cases/cow <br/>